The Numbers and People That Tell the Story of AI Horizons 2025

 These metrics tell a clear story: The Steel City became the Sports City, and now it's the AI Deployed City.

 The summit's growth tells its own story: it doubled in size, attracted major sponsors, and created overflow rooms where innovators meet deployers.
 With 1,000+ on the waitlist and 10 countries watching via livestream, Technical.ly's minute-by-minute coverage documented deployed AI in action across three days.
-Even Pennsylvania Council on the Arts showcased AI-powered creative innovations, demonstrating deployment beyond traditional tech sectors.
+Even Pennsylvania Council on the Arts showcased AI-powered creative innovations, demonstrating creative uses beyond traditional tech sectors.

 Governor Josh Shapiro connected past to deployed future: "We were the epicenter of growth and development and revolution because of the coal under our ground, because of the steel that we've made here.
 This is the next chapter in our innovative growth as a commonwealth."